davidrg/ckwin/README.md

 For everything else, consult the [C-Kermit Documentation](https://www.kermitproject.org/ckbindex.html).

-If you previously used Kermit 95 and would like to know whats changed, see the [C-Kermit for Windows Change Log](doc/changes.md) as well as
+If you previously used Kermit 95 and would like to know what's changed, see the [C-Kermit for Windows Change Log](doc/changes.md) as well as

 New Features